 Will I vote by mail for every election?

 Your city or town can choose which elections to hold by mail.
 Most hold state primary and general elections by mail, and hold local elections at a polling place.
 Use the Polling Place Finder before each election to determine if that election will be held by mail or at a polling place.

 Election officials send ballots to all registered voters using non-forwardable mail.
 They send ballots between 46 days to 14 days before the election.
 You must be registered to vote at your current address to receive a ballot.

 Do I need a witness for my ballot?

 Yes.
 A witness is an eligible Minnesota voter or a Notary.

 How do I return my ballot?

 You can return your ballot by mail, in person or by asking someone else to return it for you.
 The address will be printed on the voting materials.
 No postage is necessary.

 Ballots returned in person must be delivered by 8 p.m. on Election Day.
-Mailed ballots must arrive on or before Election Day.
+Ballots returned by mail must be received on or before Election Day.
 You can track the status of your ballot and confirm that it was received and counted.